-This test project proposed by the Tahoe Keys Property Owners Association will help determine which combination of methods is most effective in controlling aquatic weeds within the Tahoe Keys lagoons.
+This test project was conducted 2022-2025 by the Tahoe Keys Property Owners Association to determine which combination of methods is most effective in controlling aquatic weeds within the Tahoe Keys lagoons.
 Visit the project website for more information.
+The approved use of test herbicides was rescinded in court in 2024.